-Carnival Cruise Line’s first Mardi Gras literally got the ‘Fun Ship’ party started nearly 50 years ago.
-Today, a newly-built Mardi Gras is the flagship of the fleet and the life of the party.
+Carnival Cruise Line’s first Mardi Gras, the ‘Fun Ship’ party, started nearly 50 years ago.
+Today, a newly built Mardi Gras is the flagship of the fleet and the life of the party.

-Along the way, a few things — actually, pretty much everything — has changed.
+Along the way, a few things — actually, pretty much everything — have changed.

 Completed in 1961 as the Empress of Canada, the sleek ocean liner would eventually become Carnival’s first vessel.

 At the time, it was the final flagship of Canadian Pacific Lines’ once-massive transatlantic service, plying the busy route between Liverpool and Montreal.
-Listed at 27,284 gross registered tons, she was 650 feet in length, with a beam of 86.6 feet and a draft of 29 feet.
+Listed at 27,284 gross registered tons, she was 650 feet long, with a beam of 86.6 feet and a draft of 29 feet.

-As-built, the Empress carried just over 1,000 passengers, 192 in first class and 856 in tourist class, along with a crew of 470.
-During the winter season, the ship would offer leisure cruises in the Caribbean and beyond.
+As built, the Empress carried just over 1,000 passengers, 192 in first class and 856 in tourist class, along with a crew of 470.
+During winter, the ship would offer leisure cruises in the Caribbean and beyond.

-All first-class cabins and 70 percent of tourist class staterooms had private facilities — a great luxury at the time.
-An indoor pool, cinema, and two-story-high Canada Room were highlighted amenities.
-Décor was a pleasing blend of traditional post-war style combined with streamlined 1960s modernity, distinguished by rich woodwork, etched glass, and nickel and brass accents.
+All first-class cabins and 70 percent of tourist-class staterooms had private facilities — a great luxury at the time.
+An indoor pool, cinema, and two-story-high Canada Room have highlighted amenities.
+Décor was a pleasing blend of traditional post-war style and streamlined 1960s modernity, distinguished by rich woodwork, etched glass, and nickel and brass accents.

 Despite her many attributes, the Empress of Canada was not immune to the rapid pace of change.
 By the late 1960s, she and other ocean liners were losing money as air travel increasingly dominated.